biomedicalinformaticsgroup/ParallelPyMetaMap/README.md

 1) Metamap.

-2) To git clone the project.
+2) To git clone and install the repository.

 3) A Cadmus DataFrame output is prefered or a dataframe where the texts you want to process are contained within a column.